mohdahsank001/Cyber-threat-detection_Machinelearning/README.md

 Files that are related to modelling with the help of logistic classifier is present inside the folder Logistic regression and similarly for the output as well.

+**
-4. Results - Consists of all the results in csv files and also the related jupyter notebooks.
+4. Results** - Consists of all the results in csv files and also the related jupyter notebooks.

 Results consists of 3 sub folders iForest, K Means and Logistic regression.
 The respective files and jupyter notebooks are present inside each of these folders.

 For each of the model the results are also present inside the jupyter notebook (with detailed analysis) and also the folder output would consist of all csv files with output for each of the model .

-5. Output - Selected output for Task 1 and Task 2.
+**5. Output** - Selected output for Task 1 and Task 2.
 For Task 1 I selected the output from the iForest  Classifier and for task 2 I have utilised logistic regression.